FluroAsh/AshleyThompson_T1A3/README.md

-# Statement of Purpose & Scope mag
+# Statement of Purpose & Scope
+## BTW...
+In order to use this application, use the username: **Admin** and password: **foobar123** (or any listed in the .user-details.JSON file, as they all work, albeit with different favourites).
 ## High level Description
 At a high level this application will contain a variety of features that predominately serve to navigate a movie API and present this information in an easy to digest way, with various manipulation applied to the data in accordance with the **user**'s search query (which will be provided in the context of movie *title*).
 ## The Problem & Why It's Being Developed